 Dalton

-Dalton is quintessentially a film critic /essayist /festival advisor.
-Additionally, he’s the editor of Cinematic Illusions and the Journal of Indian Cinema; founder of the Cinema Society of India, which screens films; CEO of House of Illusions, a film studio that creates meaningful cinema; chief advisory board member of the Kautik International Film Festival; and artistic director of the Chalachitram National Film Festival.
-He has served on the music jury of Mahatma Gandhi University and on the film jury (west zone panel) of the 67th National Film Awards of India.
+Quintessential film critic.
+Additionally, music journalist; editor of Cinematic Illusions & the Journal of Indian Cinema; co-author of a book on cinema; founder of the Cinema Society of India, which screens films; CEO of House of Illusions, a film studio that creates meaningful cinema; advisory board member of the Guwahati Asian Film Festival, Kautik International Film Festival, & Indian Film Festival of Cincinnati, USA; former artistic director of the Chalachitram National Film Festival and the Chicago International Indie Film Festival; and founder festival director of the Mumbai International Student Film Festival.
+He has served on the music jury of Mahatma Gandhi University and on the film jury of the 67th National Film Awards.

 • Maharaja Talkies